Do Gradient-based Explanations Tell Anything About Adversarial Robustness to Android Malware?: Experimental Analysis

-\myparagraph{Attribution computation} We compute the attributions on $1,000$ malware samples randomly chosen from the \DDrebin test set.
+\myparagraph{Attribution computation} For each dataset, we compute the attributions on $1,000$ malware samples randomly chosen from the test set.
 We took $\vct x^{\prime} = 0$ as the baseline for \intgrad, and we compute the attributions with respect to the malware class.
 As a result, positive (negative) relevance values in our analysis denote malicious (benign) behavior.
-Given the high sparsity ration of the \DDrebin dataset, we use $m = 1,000$ to compute the explanation evenness metrics.
+Given the high sparsity ratio of the feature space, we use $m = 1,000$ to compute the explanation evenness metrics.